micene09/scarlett/README.md

 One of the following: `json` (default), `text`, `blob`, `arrayBuffer`, `formData`.

-This property will translate the response body, using the proper type, so you don't need (for example) to do JSON.parse(*response-body*).
+This property will translate the response body, using the proper type.
+For example, when you set `json` as responseType you don't need to `JSON.parse(response.data)`.

 **body**